 Secondly, the BedJet 3 is a luxury product that may stretch some people’s budget.
 I personally think the price is fair considering how effective and versatile a device it is.
 And it will reduce your monthly bills if you tend to rely on central heating or air conditioning.

-Reassuringly, the company makes a point of saying they’ve built the BedJet to be very robust, promising many years of usage with the 20,000 hour DC Motor.
+Reassuringly, the company makes a point of saying they built the BedJet 3 to be very robust, promising many years of usage with the 20,000 hour DC Motor.
 So it’s an investment that should last the test of time.

-Finally, it’s worth bearing in mind that the BedJet was designed to be kept safely under the bed.
-But if you don’t have 6.5 inches of space under your bed, it’s still a relatively sizable box to have next to your bed.
+It’s also worth bearing in mind that the BedJet was designed to be kept safely under the bed.
+But if you don’t have six inches of space under your bed, it’s still a relatively sizable box to have next to your bed.
 So you’ll need to remember it’s there when you get up in the night.

 Maintenance, warranty & returns

 I like the fact that the BedJet 3 requires minimal maintenance.
-All you need to do it wash the filter roughly once every 3 months – a simple job that takes a couple of minutes.
+All you need to do is wash the filter roughly once every three months – a simple job that takes a couple of minutes.

-The BedJet 3 comes with a 2 year warranty, covering all the parts and even the comfort sheet if you get one.
-They also offer a generous 60 day risk free return guarantee as long as it’s all in one piece.
+The BedJet 3 comes with a two year warranty, covering all the parts and even the comfort sheet if you get one.
+They also offer a generous 60 day return guarantee as long as it’s all in one piece.

 The BedJet 3 is an excellent addition to the bedroom, whether you’re in need of some relieving cooling in the sizzling summer, or comforting warmth while snow falls outside.

-The range of temperatures the air can be set to is pretty remarkable – especially at the heating end, where you can recreate a blast of Saharan desert air under the covers.
+The range of temperatures the air can be set to is pretty remarkable – especially at the heating end.
 But even the cooling, notoriously difficult to achieve in the bed, is more than good enough to tackle most hot weather.

 The new remote control with the BedJet 3 is great, and gives you complete control over all the settings, right there on the user-friendly color screen.